dmarks2/liferay-plugin-intellij/documentation/xml_files.md

 For `<script>`-Tags containing groovy scripts the available context variables like `workflowContext` are detected, so that code completion for those variables is available.

+For `<template>`-Tags proper context variables are injected, so they can be used in e.g. Freemarker templates.